 This is covered by the Adoptive Leave Acts 1995 – 2005.
 Under the acts, the nominated parent, in the case of an adopting couple, or a sole adopting parent can take time off when adopting a child subject to the conditions laid down in the acts being met.

 What are the requirements and entitlements under the Adoptive Leave Acts?

 You must be a female and employed or a sole male adaptor in order to qualify for a minimum of 24 consecutive weeks adoptive leave from work.
 This starts on the date the child is placed with its adoptive parent.
 You may take additional leave of up to 16 weeks.

 You are entitled to paid time off work to attend required classes and pre-adoption meetings with social workers.

 How to apply for adoptive leave

-You must give 4 weeks written notice to your employer outlining your intention to avail of adoptive leave and the commencement date.
+You must give a minimum of 4 weeks written notice to your employer outlining your intention to avail of adoptive leave and the commencement date.
 When the child is placed with you it is necessary to give a certificate of placement within four weeks of date of placement.

 Can I receive a Social Welfare payment while on adoptive leave?